-1. Unless there is an actual rescission of funds for specific grant or cooperative agreement obligations, non-Federal entities under Federal financial assistance awards for which funds have been obligated generally will be able to continue to perform and incur allowable expenses under the award during a funding hiatus.
-Non-Federal entities are advised that ongoing activities by Federal employees involved in grant or cooperative agreement administration (including payment processing) or similar operational and administrative work cannot continue when there is a funding lapse.
+1. Unless there is an actual rescission of funds for a specific obligation, non-Federal entities under Federal financial assistance awards for which funds have been obligated generally will be able to continue to perform and incur allowable expenses under the award during a funding hiatus.
+Non-Federal entities are advised that ongoing activities by Federal employees involved in financial assistance award administration (including payment processing) or similar operational and administrative work cannot continue when there is a funding lapse.

 Therefore, there may be delays, including payment processing delays, in the event of a shutdown.

 - 2. All award actions will be delayed during a government shutdown; if it appears that a non-Federal entity's performance under a grant or cooperative agreement will require agency involvement, direction, or clearance during the period of a possible government shutdown, the Program Officer or Grants Officer, as appropriate, may attempt to provide such involvement, direction, or clearance prior to the shutdown or advise non-Federal entities that such involvement, direction, or clearance will not be forthcoming during the shutdown.
 Accordingly, non-Federal entities whose ability to withdraw funds is subject to prior agency approval, which in general are non-Federal entities that have been designated high risk, non-Federal entities under construction awards, or are otherwise limited to reimbursements or subject to agency review, will be able to draw funds down from the relevant Automatic Standard Application for Payment (ASAP) account only if agency approval is given and coded into ASAP prior to any government shutdown or closure.
 This limitation may not be lifted during a government shutdown.
 Non-Federal entities should plan to work with the Grants Officer to request prior approvals in advance of a shutdown wherever possible.
 Non-Federal entities whose authority to draw down award funds is restricted may decide to suspend work until the government reopens. - 3.
 The ASAP system should remain operational during a government shutdown.
-Non-Federal entities that do not require any Grants Officer or agency approval to draw down advance funds from their ASAP accounts should be able to do so during a shutdown.
-The 30-day limitation on the drawdown of advance funds will still apply notwithstanding a government shutdown (see section B.02.b.1 of these terms).
+Recipients that do not require any Grants Officer or agency approval to draw down advance funds from their ASAP accounts should be able to do so during a shutdown.
+Unless otherwise provided by the terms and conditions of the DOC award, the 30-day limitation on the drawdown of advance funds will still apply notwithstanding a government shutdown (see Section B.02.b.1 of these terms).